Adham Nabulsi

-Adham Nabulsi (أدهم نابلسي, born 20 November 1993) is a Jordanian Palestinian singer, producer, composer, and songwriter.
+Adham Nabulsi (أدهم نابلسي, born 20 November 1993) is a Jordanian Palestinian former singer, producer, composer, and songwriter.
 He debuted on television when he participated on The X Factor (Arabic TV series).
 Citing religious reasons, Adham Nabulsi retired from the music industry on December 20, 2021.

 The X Factor Arabia

 In 2013, Adham auditioned for the first series of the Arabic televised singing competition The X Factor Arabia and he came in third place.